-Fig. 9.
+Fig. 10.
 Assessment Step 2 Checklist.
 Extract from 'Historic Environment Good Practice Advice Note 3: The Setting of Heritage Assets' published by Historic England, 2017.

 - 4.13.
-As a former farmstead, the significance of which derives in part from the typology of its constituent parts as former farm buildings and farmhouse, the agricultural setting to the south and east including the draft site allocation makes an important contribution to an ability to understand and appreciate that significance.
+As a former farmstead, the agricultural setting to the south and east including the draft site allocation VC ROC1 makes an important contribution to an ability to understand and appreciate the significance of its constituent parts of farmhouse with agricultural buildings.
 The setting to the south and east of the group is characterised by the large field parcel which extends to the south and east of Eel Catcher Close.
-The agricultural and open character of this land permits views outwards from and towards the assets from this aspect across a rural landscape that aids an understanding of their former function and thereby an appreciation of their significance as a historic farmstead cluster.
-Notwithstanding the public footpath to the east of the site, these views do not have to be from publicly accessible viewpoints in order to contribute to the significance of a heritage asset (page 2, GPA3). - 4.14.
-GPA3 also guides that settings of heritage assets which closely resemble the setting at the time the asset was constructed or formed are likely to contribute particularly strongly to significance (page 4).
+The agricultural and open character of this land permits views outwards from and towards the assets across a rural landscape that aids an understanding of their former function and thereby an appreciation of the significance as a historic farmstead (Figs. 11-14).
+Notwithstanding the public footpath to the east of the site, these views do not have to be from publicly accessible viewpoints in order to contribute to the significance of a heritage asset (page 2, GPA 3). - 4.14.
+GPA 3 also guides that settings of heritage assets which closely resemble the setting at the time the asset was constructed or formed are likely to contribute particularly strongly to significance (page 4).
 The historic analysis above demonstrates that the agricultural character of the land to the south and east is a continuation of the historic setting as demonstrated by a review of the historic map evidence.
-The 1882 1:2,500 OS plan shows the land to the south and east as one large field parcel (see Appendix 1).
-It should therefore be deemed to make a strong contribution to the significance of the assets.
+The 1882 1:2,500 OS plan shows the land to the south and east as one large field parcel (Fig. 5).
+The agricultural character of the landscape should therefore be deemed to make a strong contribution to the significance of the assets.